KingSLB/Devlog/README.md

 # Devlog
-My journey developing and hopefully becoming professional
+My journey developing and hopefully becoming professional and hopefully learning new skills and making friends